keptn/lifecycle-toolkit/docs/docs/guides/auto-app-discovery.md

 To execute pre-/post-deployment checks for a `KeptnApp`, create a `KeptnAppContext` with the same name and in the same `namespace` as the `KeptnApp`.
-The `KeptnAppContext` contains a list of pre-/post-deployment tasks and evaluations that should be executed before and after the workloads within the `KeptnApp` are deployed.
+The `KeptnAppContext` contains a list of pre-/post-deployment tasks, evaluations and promotion tasks that should be executed before and after the workloads within the `KeptnApp` are deployed.

-See the [Getting started guide](../getting-started/lifecycle-management.md#more-control-over-the-application) for more information on how to configure a `KeptnAppContext` to execute pre-/post-deployment checks.
+See the [Getting started guide](../getting-started/lifecycle-management.md#more-control-over-the-application) for more information on how to configure a `KeptnAppContext` to execute pre-/post-deployment checks or promotion tasks.